Recipes

 Frequently asked questions about Recipes

-Cook-first method pages tied to rice, fermentation, pantry ingredients, support dishes, leftovers, and low-waste use.
+- Cook-first method pages tied to rice, ferments, pantry ingredients, smaller dishes, leftovers, and low-waste use.

-No. It is a focused cooking section, not a broad archive of unrelated dishes.
+- No. It is a focused cooking section, not a general archive.

-Use Rice and Fermentation for depth.
-Use Recipes when that depth needs to become an actual dish, bowl, or meal sequence.
+- Use Rice and Fermentation for depth.
+Use Recipes when that knowledge needs to become a dish or meal.